 802.11 sources

-If a TG draft is using frame, the WG editor will provide on request access to the sources of the current revision or last published standard.
+If a TG draft is using Frame, the WG editor will provide, on request, access to the sources of the current revision, or last published, standard.
 This can provide a number of benefits:

 Discover how certain visual effects are achieved (i.e. which of the template styles to use in which context).